ianquigley-sap/SAP-Fiori-Apps-with-GenAI/exercises/ex5/README.md

 ![image](ex5img192.png)

-You may see a message in the terminal stating that the port is already in use (from previewing our application from exercise 1), navigate to a previous terminal and use CTRL + C to stop the application from running.
+You may see a message in the terminal stating that the port is already in use (from previewing our application from the last exercise), click Return/Enter to use any other port for preview

 ![image](ex5img20.png)